sstallion/vim-whitespace/README.md

 ### `gS`

-Corrects whitespace errors for the entire file in normal mode.
+Corrects whitespace errors for the entire buffer in normal mode.
+Mapped to `<Plug>WhitespaceStripBuffer`.

 ### `gs`

 Corrects whitespace errors for the current line in normal mode or the highlighted area in visual mode.
+Mapped to `<Plug>WhitespaceStripLine` and `WhitespaceStripVisual`, respectively.

 ## FAQ